 Dr. Kelver is the president of the Buffalo Academy of Veterinary Medicine.
 Her professional interests include soft tissue surgery and behavioral counseling.

 At home, Dr. Kelver has a beautiful golden terrier mix named Rogue Marie.
 Born in February 2011, Rogue enjoys long walks at the park, pig ears and rolling in the grass and snow.
 Outside of the hospital, Dr. Kelver enjoys bass fishing, watching Buffalo Bills games, hiking with Rogue and running.
 She is also a member of St. John's United Church of Christ.

 Dr. Brooke Beatty

 Dr. Beatty has been a veterinarian here since June of 2017.
-She attended a member of the American Veterinary Medical Association.
+She is an active member of the American Veterinary Medical Association.
 Some of her professional interests include soft tissue surgery, ophthalmology (specialized in medical and surgical eye disease), and pet behavior.
 Growing up in northern New York in the small town of Russell, Dr. Beatty has grown up around animals of all shapes and sizes and has always wanted to pursue her passion of being a veterinarian.

 In 2006, Dr. Beatty graduated from State University of New York at Canton, earning her undergraduate in Veterinary Technology.
 She also attended State University of New York at Potsdam, where she received her degree in Biology in 2009.
 In her final steps towards her dream career, Dr. Beatty attended Cornell University College of Veterinary Medicine and graduated in 2017.